ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 4. Why is the partition key necessary?

-   Without a partition key, a server can only effectively only have one scope (aka partition), which is impractical for most services, or it needs to communicate the scopes out-of-band.
+   Without a partition key, a server can effectively only have one scope (aka partition), which is impractical for most services, or it needs to communicate the scopes out-of-band.
    This prevents the development of generic connector code that can be used to prevent requests from being throttled.
    Many APIs rely on API keys, user identity or client identity to allocate quota.
    As soon as a single client processes requests for more than one partition, the client needs to know the corresponding partition key to properly track requests against allocated quota.